A book wall may seem crazy, but I think you’re probably crazy with me since you’re here, wanting more.

 Overall I’m super happy with how it all turned out!
 It’s so warm and inviting, which is exactly what I want my guests to feel walking into our home.
 Like they are welcome to sit down, relax, and enjoy a nice chat over a cup of coffee.

-Would you make a wall like this in your own home?
+Would you make book wall art like this in your own home?
 Share with me if you feel inspired and make sure to the hashtag #homewithEryn on instagram if you attempt it.
 Also, I’d love to answer any more questions you have, so let me know!

 You may also enjoy: